 - Physical Examination: The team physician should use the preseason physical examination to review and answer questions about a player’s previous concussions, discuss the importance of reporting any concussive signs or symptoms, and explain the specifics regarding the concussion diagnosis and management protocol.
 Team doctors should also explain the various roles of the participants in the concussion protocol (e.g., UNCs and INCs).

-- Neuropsychological testing: Every player must be given a baseline physical examination as part of his preseason physical examination which shall include a traditional neurological examination and Baseline NFL Locker Room Comprehensive Concussion Assessment (Attachment B).
+- Neuropsychological Testing and Baseline Examinations: Every player must be given a baseline physical examination as part of his preseason physical examination which shall include a traditional neurological examination and Baseline NFL Locker Room Comprehensive Concussion Assessment (Attachment B).
 This information shall be used in evaluating the player if he subsequently sustains a concussion during the season.
-Each player is required to have a baseline neuropsychological test.
+Each player is also required to have a baseline neuropsychological test.
 Computerized forms of neuropsychological testing are used, but it is also acceptable to perform standard paper and pencil testing or to utilize a combination of the two.
+Neuropsychological testing should be administered every three (3) years unless a player sustains a concussion in which case a new baseline examination should be administered prior to the start of the season following the season in which he sustained a concussion.

 Game Day Concussion Diagnosis and Management